essingen123/essingen123/README.md

 a reasoner in a machine is not the machine;
 a day when wonder is aha (uh-huh) reason is to be

-so ĩ guess here we conclude to a wave above the i
+so ĩ guess here we conclude here to
+a wave above the i
+👋
 [aĩr.com](https://aĩr.com)

 fiddles with conceptual game-plays orbiting 'deep time cybernetics', 'functional preferences' & 'Mind Kind Design' @ NoPinkAI (very pink AI is okidoki too) YayBow & Aĩr